echorashmi/gv6-chrome-extension/TASKS.md

 Task 3:
-- Once done, save this grouping in the backend. - Node/Mongo
+- Once done, save this grouping in the backend. - Node/Mongo DONE 3.a: Do this locally
+3.b) Figure out how to host this on a production environment

+Task 4:
+- Connect React Frontend to Node Backend

 Task 5:
 - On Page load, get the data stored in the database to identify the grouping of values.